stef/pwdsphinx/man/sphinx-x11.md

 # VOCABULARY

-  - `type "text..."`: types the text into the currently focused X11 window.
+- `type "text..."`: Types the given text into the currently focused X11 window
-  - `wait-for-click`: waits until the user clicks anywhere.
+- `wait-for-click`: Waits until the user clicks anywhere
-  - `user`: types the username - usually given as the first parameter to the sphinx-script - into the currently focused X11 window.
+- `user`: Types the username (usually given as the first parameter to the sphinx script) into the currently focused X11 window
-  - `host`: types the hostname - usually given as the second parameter to the sphinx-script - into the currently focused X11 window.
+- `host`: Types the hostname (usually given as the second script parameter) into the currently focused X11 window
-  - `pwd`: gets a password using `getpwd(1)` and `sphinx(1)`, and types it into the currently focused X11 window.
+- `pwd`: Gets a password via `getpwd(1)` and `sphinx(1)`, then types it into the currently focused X11 window
-  - `otp`: calculates the current TOTP pin code using the a TOTP secret stored in `sphinx(1)` using `getpwd(1)` , which is then typed into the currently focused X11 window.
+- `otp`: Calculates the current Time-based One-Time Password (TOTP) pin code using an OTP secret stored in `sphinx(1)` using `getpwd(1)`, then types it into the currently focused X11 window.
-  - `tab`: types a tabulator into the current X11 window, possibly advancing between form-fields.
+- `tab`: Types a tab character into the currently focused X11 window, often moving between form fields.
-  - `enter`: sends an enter key press to the currently focused X11 window, possibly submitting a form.
+- `enter`: Sends an Enter key press into the focused X11 window, usually submitting a form
-  - `gethost`: waits for a left mouse-click on a browser window, and then copies the URL from the urlbar into the clipboard, and then strips it down to the hostname and sets an internal "$host" variable that can then be used with `host` or `pwd`.
+- `gethost`: Waits for a left mouse click on a browser window, copies the URL from the address bar, extracts the hostname, and stores it in the internal `$host` variable for use with `host` or `pwd` defined above.
-  - `getuser` dispatches a `sphinx list $host` and if more than one user is returned, offers them in a dmenu widget, if/when one user is found/selected it is set as an internal `$user` variable which can then used for verbs like `user` or `pwd`.
+- `getuser`: Runs `sphinx list $host`.
+If multiple users are found, it presents them in a dmenu widget.
+If/when one user is found/selected, it is set as an internal `$user` variable which can then be used with `user` or `pwd` defined above.

 Any lines not consisting of these tokens are simply ignored.

 # OTP SUPPORT

-In this interpreter/implementation a TOTP value is assumed to be stored with a username prefixed with `otp://`, so that a regular login name can co-exist with the according TOTP secret in sphinx.
+In this implementation, a TOTP value is stored with a username prefixed by `otp://` so that a regular username can co-exist with its TOTP secret in SPHINX.

-For example in a common 2FA login the first `pwd` operation uses e.g. `joe` as a username and then for the TOTP value it uses `otp://joe` as the username, which allows for seamless 2FA login.
+For example, in a common two-factor authentication (2FA) login, the first `pwd` operation might use `joe` as the username, and the TOTP value would be retrieved with `otp://joe` as the username, which allows for seamless 2FA login.

 # DEFAULT SCRIPTS

-`sphinx-x11(1)` comes with 5 default sphinx-scripts (note on debian and derivates instead of a `.sphinx` extension they have a `sx11-` prefix):
+`sphinx-x11(1)` ships with five default scripts.
+On Debian-based systems, these use a `sx11-` prefix instead of the `.sphinx` extension.

- - pass.sphinx <user> <host>: gets a password using `sphinx(1)`, types it and submits it.
+- **pass.sphinx <user> <host>**: Gets a password using `sphinx(1)`, types it, and submits it.
- - user-pass.sphinx <user> <host>: gets a password using `sphinx(1)`,
-   types the user, then the password and submits it.
+- **user-pass.sphinx <user> <host>**: Gets a password using `sphinx(1)`, types the username, and then submits it.
- - user-pass-otp.sphinx <user> <host>: gets a password, and a TOTP pin code using `sphinx(1)`, first types the username, then the password, then submits the form, and finally enters the TOTP pin and submits that as well.
+- **user-pass-otp.sphinx <user> <host>**: Gets a password, and a TOTP pin code using `sphinx(1)`, types the username, the password, then submits the form, and finally enters the TOTP pin and submits again.
- - otp.sphinx <user> <host>: gets a TOTP pin code using `sphinx(1)` and types and submits it.
+- **otp.sphinx <user> <host>**: Gets a TOTP pin using `sphinx(1)` and types and submits it.
- - getacc-user-pass.sphinx: waits for a click on a browser window, from with it gets the target `host` value, then using that uses `sphinx list` to get the users associated with this host, and if one is selected, waits for another click in the user input field of a login form, then gets a password using `sphinx(1)`, types the user, then the password and submits it.
+- **getacc-user-pass.sphinx**: Waits for a click on a browser window, from which it gets the target `host`.
+It uses this together with `sphinx list` to lists users associated with the host.
+Then, it waits for another click in the username input field of a login form, gets a password using `sphinx(1)`, types the username, password, and submits.
+This script is convenient but carries phishing risks if a malicious site manipulates the clipboard.
+Use this script very carefully.
+At the moment, this security problem is not fixed since there is no simple way to get the current tab's URL from a browser securely via a web extension.

-Each of these scripts waits for the user to click, then they retrieve the relevant password (and/or TOTP token) before inserting it into the form fields, navigating between them with `tab` and `enter`.
-You are welcome to contribute adapted sphinx-scripts for websites that have other login semantics.
+All of these scripts wait for user interaction before retrieving passwords (and/or TOTP tokens) and entering them, navigating with `tab` and `enter`.
+You are welcome to contribute adapted sphinx scripts for websites that have other login semantics.

 # EXAMPLE

-As an example the `user-pass-otp.sphinx` script is explained below:
+The following example demonstrates the `user-pass-otp.sphinx` script:

 ```
 #!sphinx-x11